-The nest thing that New Jersey needs to do is make sure that the state's current addicts are getting all the help that they need to overcome the addiction.
+The next thing that New Jersey needs to do is make sure that the state's current addicts are getting all the help that they need to overcome the addiction.
 Since it is virtually impossible for an addict to kick their drug habit on their own, they are going to need professional help.
-The best thing the state of New Jersey can do for the drug addicts is making sure that every addict has every possible opportunity to enroll in one of the state’s residential drug rehab programs.
-Currently, the state has many residential programs, most of which are prepared to help the addicts deal with both the physical and mental problems that often occur when the individual is trying to wean themselves from a long term drug addiction.
+The best thing the state of New Jersey can do for drug addicts is making sure that every addict has every possible opportunity to enroll in one of New Jersey's residential drug rehab programs.
+Currently, the state has many residential programs, most of which are prepared to help the addicts deal with both the physical and mental problems that often occur when the individual is trying to wean themselves from long-term drug addiction.

-What are the Costs of Inpatient Drug Treatment?
+What are the Costs of Inpatient Long-Term Drug Treatment?

-The cost of inpatient treatment can be high with private programs, which are a self-payment in nature, but many of the long-term facilities in the state of New Jersey are covered by health insurance.
+The cost of inpatient long-term treatment can be high with private programs, which are self-payment in nature, but many of the long-term facilities in the state of New Jersey are covered by health insurance.
 This can include Medicare and Medicaid, and other health insurance providers offered by the state.
 Some facilities will offer free programs and different paymen